Luke IversonDirector of Conservation Impact

-Luke Iverson is the Conservation GIS Manager for The Land Trust for Tennessee and is often referred to as our in-house “map guy”.
-Luke furthers our statewide conservation mission with his geospatial research, data analysis, and cartography expertise.
+As the Director of Conservation Impact for The Land Trust for Tennessee, Luke furthers our statewide conservation mission with his geospatial research, data analysis, and cartography expertise.
 Luke’s ability to create insightful, accurate maps enables us to better identify opportunities to protect valuable land facing critical threats

 While born and raised in a small town outside of Chicago, Luke grew up working on his family’s cattle ranch in central Montana.
 His experiences in those vast, wild spaces gave him a love for nature, agriculture and open lands, with a desire to protect our natural, rural landscapes.

 Luke’s love of music brought him to Nashville, where he graduated from Belmont University with a degree in philosophy.
 Luke joined The Land Trust for Tennessee in 2013 and has held many roles within the organization, ranging from fundraising to GIS specialist.
 Luke is based in our Chattanooga office, where he and his family enjoy exploring our beautiful state.
 You will often find them hiking, mountain biking, rock climbing, or just plain exploring.